 Tasmanian-born Rachael Treasure is a best-selling author, regenerative agriculturalist, and mother.
 A graduate of universities in Orange and Bathurst, Rachael uses story to empower women and change mindsets towards healthier food systems.

-Working as a rural journalist, Rachael also saw a growing disconnection emerging between nature and people, and a decline in human and landscape health due to modern industrial agricultural practices.
+Working as a rural journalist, Rachael saw a growing disconnection emerging between nature and people, and a decline in human and landscape health due to modern industrial agricultural practices.
 Rachael has continued to use storytelling in popular fiction form to awaken mass consciousness towards caring for our planet, particularly within agriculture.

 She has partnered with Mother Nature on several properties to help ecological repair using holistic grazing management, land hydrology principles and feminine wisdom.
 Rachael has helped bring Natural Sequence Farming to Tasmania, and hosts Tarwyn Park Training’s Stuart Andrews annually to teach landscape repair to the wider community.
 Her “Little Big Farm” has sold meat, eggs and other produce directly to conscious consumers via Open Food Networks – an online system offering an alternative to major supermarkets.